Margarete Cranmer: Marriage to Cranmer

+Story of the chest/trunk

 Unlike Lutheran Nuremberg, England was Roman Catholic and therefore clerical celibacy was enforced.
 Sources differ as to whether Cranmer was able to live openly with her husband.
-Later recusant accounts suggest that Cranmer joined her husband clandestinely, having to hide in a ventilated chest during his travels through his province..
+Later recusant accounts suggest that Cranmer joined her husband clandestinely, having to hide in a ventilated chest during his travels through his province. (which contains a denial of the suggestion).
 Others suggest that, until June 1539 and the prorogation of the Six Articles (1539) with its strict re-enforcement of clerical celibacy, Cranmer lived 'more or less openly as his wife until the reign of Queen Mary, except whilst the Act of the Six Articles was in force, when she retired with her children into Germany'.

-The Cranmers' first child, Margaret, was born possibly in Germany as early as the 1532–33, and certainly before 1539.
-The couple's enforced eight-year separation ended with the accession of Edward VI in 1547 and Cranmer returned to England.
-By the 1550s, their son Thomas had been born and the Cranmers' marriage was widely acknowledged: the Zurich reformer John Stumphius informed Heinrich Bullinger that Thomas Cranmer had 'lately taken a wife'.
-Two months after the accession of Mary Tudor in 1553, Thomas Cranmer was charged with treason and sent first to the Tower and then to Oxford's Bocardo Prison.
-Cranmer most likely once more sought exile in her native Germany, though it is possible that she and her two children remained in hiding in England until her husband’s execution in March 1556.